Sign In

 • Memo’s

 • Strike notices.
-When filming on a set has finished, and the rushes have been checked, a strike notice is issued so that the Construction and Art Department can dismantle the set.
+When filming on a set has finished, and the rushes have been checked, a strike notice is issued so that Construction and Art Department can dismantle the set.

 • The daily to-do list.
 Many productions will have a daily sheet of office maintenance tasks that can be ticked off over the course of the day.

-• Purchase orders or POs, which will be generated for every spend, will be expected to file all POs from each department.
+• Purchase orders or POs, which will be generated for every spend, you will be expected to file all POs from each department.

 10 ESSENTIAL TIPS FOR NEW ENTRANTS WORKING IN A PRODUCTION OFFICE

-Driving license.
+Driving licence.

 First Aid Certificate.